kubernetes/website/content/en/docs/concepts/extend-kubernetes/api-extension/custom-resources.md

 desired state, and continually maintains this state.

-You can deploy and update a custom controller on a running cluster, independently of the cluster's own lifecycle.
+You can deploy and update a custom controller on a running cluster, independently of the cluster's lifecycle.
 Custom controllers can work with any kind of resource, but they are especially effective when combined with custom resources.
 The [Operator pattern](https://coreos.com/blog/introducing-operators.html) combines custom resources and custom controllers.
 You can use custom controllers to encode domain knowledge